midjourney/docs/README.md

 ### Emoji responses

-✉️ — Sends an image to your DMs with job and seed IDs plus image prompt
+✉️ — Sends an image to your DMs with job and seed IDs plus image prompt (:envelope: reaction)

 ⭐️ — Sends an image to the #favorites channel